mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 ![calibration-linear-fit][cal_poly]

-Coefficients are: -0.03969222  0.03034985  -0.00024301.
+Coefficients are: -0.03969222, 0.03034985, -0.00024301.
 Therefore polynomial has form:

-$$ y = -0.0396x^2 + 0.0303x - 0.00024$$
+$$ y = -0.0396x^2 + 0.0303x - 0.00024 $$

-As it was mentioned, there is minimal difference between quadratic and cubic fit.
-You can go ahead and write script taking third degree polynomial to fit  to data, or run snippet prepared in Jupyter Notebook.
+You can go ahead and write script taking third degree polynomial to fit the data, or run snippet prepared in Jupyter Notebook.
+As I mentioned before, there is minimal difference between quadratic and cubic fit.
 Both polynomials comparison should look similar to this:

 ![polynomials comparison-linear-fit][poly_comp]